jeffrey-anderson/intro-to-kubernetes/week1/Week1.md

 * The label selector is the core grouping primitive in Kubernetes.
 * Clients, users, and objects use selectors to identify a set of objects.
 * The API currently supports two types of selectors: [equality-based](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#equality-based-requirement) and [set-based](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#set-based-requirement).
-* A label selector can be made of multiple requirements which are comma-separated.
-* In the case of multiple requirements, all must be satisfied, so the comma separator acts as a logical AND (&&) operator.
+* Multiple labels can be in scope for a selector.
+If so, all must be satisfied to match.
 * See [Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) for more.